top of page

 Heather spoke to Gov Kandola for an episode of the Venari Podcast

 Can you imagine zero-emission public transport in your area by 2030?
-For many people, this might sound unrealistic – but not if you’re one of the 10 million residents of Los Angeles County.
+For many people, it might sound unrealistic four sustainable public transport – but not if you’re one of the 10 million residents of Los Angeles County.
 The Los Angeles County Metropolitan Transportation Authority – or Metro, for short – has pledged to make their vehicles zero-emission by the beginning of the next decade.
 This may seem like quite a task, not least in a city as beholden to the automobile as L.A. – but it’s one that Heather Repenning, Executive Officer for Metro, has positively embraced.
 Gov Kandola, who leads our Transport & Logistics practice, caught up with Heather for an episode the Venari Podcast’s Sustainability in Transport & Logistics series.
 Heather has been busy working on a number of initiatives helping to make L.A. a greener place – but what are these?

 Funding voters’ desire for greener transport